 Only a few of these films are really holiday films, but they all are set during the holiday season and would be quite different films without that backdrop.
-They are divided into categories of Science Fiction, Thrillers/Action, Domestic Drama, and Comedies, Light and Dark.
+They are divided into categories of Science Fiction, Thrillers/Action, and Comedies, Light and Dark.

 Science Fiction & Fantasy

 Perfect for getting into the imaginativeness of the season or its dystopian aspects.

 The other Bruce Willis Christmas movie.
 Before the world as we know it comes to an end, we hear this cheery message: "The Freedom for Animals Association on Second Avenue is the secret headquarters of the Army of the Twelve Monkeys.
 They're the ones who are gonna do it.
 I can't do anything more now.
 I have to go.
 Have a Merry Christmas."

 Another Jimmy Stewart holiday classic.
 This tale of a modern witch takes place during the Christmas season, not Halloween.

 Terry Gilliam's black comedy is set in a dystopian retro-future disturbingly filled with Christmas greed and commercialism.

 - Cité des Enfants Perdus = The City of Lost Children (1995)

 This dystopian fantasy full of curious, comedic characters opens on Christmas Eve and slips in creepy Santa Claus imagery throughout the film.

 Begins and ends at Yuletide, and the Christmassy ice sculpture scene has been called the most magical moment found in any Tim Burton film.